kakunpc/qmk_firmware/keyboards/SXXS/keymaps/default/readme.md

-# The default keymap for SXXS
+# The default keymap for sxxs